 In Tibet, name Tangtse translates as cold vegetable.
-The only real salad known in traditional Tibetan cuisine, it can be used as refreshing side dish to a variety of main dishes.
+Tangtse Salad is the only real salad known in traditional Tibetan cuisine and can be used as refreshing side dish to a variety of main dishes.

 1 small red onion